See a list of Plumber Programs by Clicking Here!

 Plumbing professionals are hired as independent contractors or part of a larger organization.
 Jobs will vary in size and scope depending on the situation.
-Generally, a plumber is hired to perform the following types of tasks: installation of new systems, repairing existing systems, modifying current piping systems, and removing existing piping systems.
+Generally, a plumber is hired to perform the following types of tasks: installation of new systems, repair and maintenance of existing systems, construction management, modifying current piping systems, and removing existing piping systems.
 Considerations of each type of job include staying within budget, conforming to local and national building codes, passing inspection, adhering to design specifications, ensuring the system works within the existing building configuration.

 Top Plumbing Degrees

 To help you determine which formal path makes the most sense for you, we have compiled a summary of the most popular types of programs.
-Learning more about specific degrees or schools is as simple as connecting with colleges below.
+Learning more about specific degree programs and accredited colleges is as simple as connecting with schools below.

-Certificate programs in the plumbing trade are a series of focused, clustered courses to transfer knowledge and skills to students.
-A certificate for plumbers can be earned as quick as six months up to two-years depending on your course load and the requirements of the college.
+Online schools offer certificate programs in the plumbing trade via a series of focused, clustered courses to transfer specific knowledge and skills to students.
+Plumber courses at the certificate level can be earned as quick as six months up to two-years depending on course load and the requirements of the college.

-Associate degrees in the plumbing field are conferred as either an Associate of Science (AS) or Associate of Arts (AA).
+An associates degree offered by plumbing schools are conferred as either an Associate of Science (AS) or Associate of Arts (AA).
 How a degree is conferred by a college is dependent upon the contents of the coursework and overall emphasis of the degree.
 Students should expect the program to last about 2-years based on full-time study.